hellerve/ptolemy/README.md

 * [Improving Noise](http://mrl.nyu.edu/~perlin/paper445.pdf) by **Ken Perlin** (2002)

-One of Ken Perlin's seminal papers on noise that led to simplex.
-I'm forever grateful to Perlin, mostly for the beauty and elegance of smooth noise functions in general, and simplex in particular.
+One of Ken Perlin’s seminal papers on noise that led to simplex.
+I’m forever grateful to Perlin, mostly for the beauty and elegance of smooth noise functions in general, and simplex in particular.